Skip to main content

 What about a construction or contractor’s lien?

-Construction liens have strict timelines and can be especially aggressive because the contractor can force a sale.
+Construction liens have strict statutory timelines and can be especially aggressive because the claimant can force a sale.
 We treat these as urgent.
-The refinance pays the lien claimant out (or pays the disputed amount into court where there’s a genuine dispute) so the lien is vacated and your project — and your title — can move forward.
+The refinance pays the lien claimant out — or pays the disputed amount into court where there’s a genuine dispute — so the lien is vacated and your project and your title can move forward.

 My spouse and I are both on title — does that complicate things?

-No, it usually helps — both owners’ equity supports the file.
+Usually it helps — both owners’ equity supports the file.
 Both of you will sign, and the lawyer ensures the payout and new mortgage are registered correctly against the jointly held title.
-If only one spouse has the judgment, we still typically refinance the whole property since the writ attaches to the asset, not just one owner’s share.
+If only one spouse has the judgment, we still typically refinance the whole property, since the writ attaches to the asset, not just one owner’s share.

 What does this cost?

-Alt-A second mortgages run roughly +100-200 bps over A-lender pricing; private sits higher, around +200-500 bps plus a lender and broker fee.
-It sounds steep, but it’s almost always cheaper than the legal costs, post-judgment interest, and the catastrophic outcome of a forced sale.
-And it’s temporary — the goal is to refinance back to A pricing within 12-24 months.
+Alt-A second mortgages run roughly +100–200 bps over A-lender pricing; private sits higher — CMHC put the average private single-family rate at 9.6% in Q3 2025CMHC — plus a lender and broker fee.
+Figures are illustrative and vary by file.
+It sounds steep, but it’s usually cheaper than the legal costs, post-judgment interest, and the outcome of a forced sale — and it’s temporary, with the goal of refinancing back to A-pricing within 12–24 months.

 Is this confidential?

 Completely.
 Your conversations with us are private, and the only parties involved in the payout are your lawyer, the lender, and the creditor being paid.
-We handle these files every week — there is no judgment from us, only a plan to get the judgment off your title.
+We handle these files regularly — there is no judgment from us, only a plan to get the judgment off your title.

 Ready when you are.